ravish-kg/telegram-sentiment-analysis/README.md

 # telegram-sentiment-analysis

 # How to run the code
-1. Installing packages included in packages.txt
+1. Installing packages included in requirements.txt
 2. python main.py

 # Summary